Curb Access & Parking Plan

 Help shape Curb Access & Parking in the City

-The City of North Vancouver is exploring the development of a Curb Access & Parking Plan to improve the choice and convenience of accessing our curb space, while addressing the changing demands of the curb that we’ve seen in recent years.
+The City of North Vancouver has been developing a Curb Access & Parking Plan to improve the reliability of accessing our curb space, while addressing the changing demands of the curb we’ve seen in recent years.
+This Plan will help residents, visitors, and businesses meet a wider range of needs on our curbs, today and into the future.

 How Your Input Will Be Used

-Input will be considered alongside data collection and best practices to inform future policy directions.
-This is the first of two phases of engagement, and is at the “consult” level of engagement on the IAP2 Spectrum of Engagement.
-(Learn more about the IAP2 Spectrum of Engagement).
+Public input will be considered alongside technical data and parking management best practices to help shape the final Curb Access & Parking Plan.
+This is the second of two phases of engagement, and is at the “consult” level of engagement on the IAP2 Spectrum of Engagement (Learn more about the IAP2 Spectrum of Engagement).

 • CLOSED: This survey has concluded.